Clarice Cliff: Status as an artist

-In the mid-1990s Cliff's position as a major artist of her era was confirmed when she was included in major international reference works: the massive Dictionary of Art by Macmillan Publishers, and Allgemeines Künstlerlexikon by K. G. Saur Verlag.
+In the mid-1990s Cliff's position as a major artist of her era was confirmed when she was included in major international reference works: the Dictionary of Art by Macmillan Publishers, and Allgemeines Künstlerlexikon by K. G. Saur Verlag.

 The work of the CCCC culminated with the centenary exhibition Clarice Cliff, the Art of Bizarre at the Wedgwood Museum, Barlaston, Stoke-on-Trent.
 Nowadays, with 26 years of experience the club is based online (see below).
 It should not be confused with an organisation who used the same name from 2001 after registering it in 1997.

 The CCCC was then the consultant for the BBC Radio 4 drama The Bizarre Girl, written by Lizzie Slater which was described as "an uplifting drama exploring the dramatic rise of Clarice Cliff from the shop floor to Company Art Director – illustrating how a working-class Staffordshire girl brought modern art to the people."
 The drama was broadcast in December 2000.

 A film of her life, titled The Colour Room and directed by Claire McCarthy, was released on 12 November 2021.
 Cliff is played by Phoebe Dynevor.

+In April 2024, a blue plaque was placed at the flat where Cliff lived in 20 Snow Hill, Shelton, Stoke-on-Trent, Staffordshire.
+The blue plaque scheme is run by Historic England to mark the lives of inspirational people.